remix-run/react-router/docs/api/components/Route.md

 ### `path`

-The path used in the URL, supporting dynamic segments.
+The path used in the URL.
 If left undefined, the path will be defined by the `name`, and if there is no name, will default to `/`.

-This path is always absolute from the URL "root", even if the leading slash is left off.
-Nested routes do not inherit the path of their parent.
+Please refer to the [Path Matching Guide][path-matching] to learn more about supported path matching syntax.

 ### `handler`